HibaBenAribi/Emimr/README.md

 Option 2 : In the case study we used cpg that exist in the promoter region.
 Supplementary files are provided for "gene associated cpgs " and "non gene asssociated cpgs"

-More information are available in :
+More information are available in : Reproducibility guide.pdf part 1

 # Workflow reproducibility

-For the genetic profiling data , multiple analyzing methods were used and mentioned in the manuscript , for different data format on GEO database :

-- Analysis of Fastq files from SRA database

-- Analysis of Count txt files

-- Analysis of CEL files

-- And GEO2R tool for big size data.

-For the methylation profiling data, idat files are the most commun raw data format.

-The script could be replicated for multiple pathologies, using starting the data filtering with the pathology keyword and then the same methodology .
+The work flow could be reproduced for other pathologies data available on GEO database.

-More information are available in :
+More information are available in : Reproducibility guide.pdf part 2

 # References